Applications are now closed for the coming academic year. The below is for informational purposes only.

 Fellows have access to a wide range of resources offered by Harvard University, are provided office space at HLS, and receive a monthly stipend in an amount consistent with other Fellowship programs at HLS.

-To apply for a Visiting Fellowship for 2021–2022, please submit the following materials via the online application form by January 15, 2021:
+Please submit the following materials via the online application form by February 1, 2023:

 - a curriculum vitae

 - a recent publication or a writing sample (approximately 25 pages in length).
 All publications or writing samples should be in English.

 - a research statement, not to exceed 1000 words, that: 1) describes the proposed work during the fellowship period (the proposal should outline a specific research project that can be accomplished during the Fellow’s residence at Harvard Law School); and 2) sets forth a specific work output for the completed project (e.g., book, article, etc.).

 You also will be asked to arrange for two letters of recommendation to be submitted directly by your referees via our online portal by February 1, 2023.
 Late applications will not be considered.

 Here you can view a full list of past Fellows.